aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 - `Use custom model`

     Omnipose will use the custom model you provide to generate outlines.
-For now, it only runs on the setting of dim 2, nclasses 2 and nchan 1.
-I should add more options in the future.

     This option has default arguments use_gpu, exclude_on_edges, and no_npy.